neelabhro/ROSNet-A-WMN-based-Framework-using-UAVs-and-Ground-Nodes-for-Disaster-Management/README.md

 # Multi-Hop-Communication-System-using-UAVs
-Aim is to develop a Multi Hop Communication using UAVs.
+Establishing an efficient communication network is of paramount importance in natural disaster management.
+However, because of loss of cellular networks and other connectivity, relaying information from one place to another might not be possible.
+This paper proposes a prototype model to implement a UAV based Multi-hop communication system which would work seamlessly without the use of cellular network and the internet.
+A wireless Ad Hoc network is created, over which the transfer of files and messages takes place.
+The proposed model utilizes a mesh network to create a highly scalable and dynamic data routing model from source to destination.
+The prototype would have various practical applications, but our specific focus is to make a disaster relief solution.
 The system would act as a delay tolerant network gathering messages from one location and delivering them to another.
 The Network is Ad-Hoc without the need for continuous communication between the UAVs.

 ### User Interface: